Koothara: Production

 Bharath was signed as one of the lead actors for the film.
 Ranjini was cast for an important role.
 Madhurima stated that she would essay the role of Shaista, an NRI in the film.
 Shritha Sivadas said that her character Shilpa was a simple village girl and that she was paired opposite Sunny Wayne, who played a college student.

-The shooting started at Calicut University Institute of Engineering and Technology, Thenhipalam on 25 September.
-The film was also shot at Calicut, Ernakulam, Thodupuzha and Andaman and Nicobar Islands.
+The shooting started at Calicut University Institute of Engineering and Technology, Thenhipalam on 25 September 2013.
+The film was also shot at Kochi, Kozhikode, Thodupuzha, Kodungaloor and Andaman and Nicobar Islands.

 Koothara's poster, designed by YellowTooth, was shortlisted for International Movie Poster Awards (IMP Awards).